kaltura/playkit-js-kava/docs/kava-parameters.md

 ---

+<a id="targetBuffer"></a>`targetBuffer` - The target buffer of the player.
+- Should be in format of float (second.milliSecond).
+- The value represents the state when the VIEW event is sent.

+---

+<a id="droppedFramesRatio"></a>`droppedFramesRatio` - Ratio between dropped frames and rendered frames.
+- Should be in format of float (second.milliSecond).
+- The value is calculated from the last VIEW event.

+---

 <a id="averageBitrate"></a>`averageBitrate` - Average of all [`actualBitrate`](#actualBitrate) for the current Kava session.

 - When Kava session expired/reset should be reset to the initial value = 0.